 - Provide contact information at the Admissions Desk, if purchasing a ticket on-site.
-If you have booked your ticket online or completed the Gallery’s self-assessment checklist in advance, this contract tracing step has already been completed.
+If you have booked your ticket online or completed the Gallery’s self-assessment checklist in advance, this contact tracing step has already been completed.

 - Wear a mask or facial cover during your entire visit (a requirement).
 If you do not have a mask, disposable ones are available for $1 at the Gallery.*

 - Follow all posted health and safety guidelines.

 - Arrive no earlier than 10 minutes before your scheduled time to avoid crowding.

 - Keep coats and personal items with you.
 Coat Check will be open for oversized bags only.